28th April 2026

 A view of stone houses and fields in Holmfirth

 The West Yorkshire village of Holmfirth, situated in the exquisite Holme Valley, is such a quintessential slice of British beauty that it served as a filming location for Last of the Summer Wine.
 And if it’s wine you’re after, you’ll be well catered for with the Holmfirth Vineyard, where you can sample tastings, go on a tour or attend annual events.
-Away from the grapevines, Holmfirth also serves up tons of activities and attractions, from walking routes to play areas and even live music venues.
+Away from the grapevines, Holmfirth also serves up plenty of activities and attractions, from walking routes to play areas and even live music venues.

 There’s substance to go with all that style, with Holmfirth offering its residents lots of amenities in shopping options, a selection of eateries and pubs, as well as the Holmfirth Pool & Fitness Centre for those wanting to take the splash and buy property here.
 The Peak District National Park is nearby with its endless supply of places to explore, while local bus links and the nearby M62 keep you connected.
 It’s an especially excellent option for families, owing to its low crime rate, ‘Outstanding’ schools and high population of families, allowing you to build life-long friendships with your neighbours.

-Local council: Kirklees Council
+Local council: Kirklees Council.

-Population: 4,978
+Population: 4,978.

-Average house price (2025): £336,669
+Average house price (2026): £310,553.

 Addingham